DynaPURLS: Dynamic Refinement of Part-Aware Representations for Skeleton-Based Zero-Shot Action Recognition: Acknowledgment

 \begin{IEEEbiography}[{ }]{Mohammed Bennamoun} is Winthrop Professor in the Department of Computer Science and Software Engineering at UWA and is a researcher in computer vision, machine/deep learning, robotics, and signal/speech processing.
-He has published 4 books (available on Amazon), 1 edited book, 1 Encyclopedia article, 14 book chapters, 180+ journal papers, 260+ conference publications, 16 invited \& keynote publications.
-His h-index is 79 and his number of citations is 36,000+ (Google Scholar).
+He has published 4 books (available on Amazon), 1 edited book, 1 Encyclopedia article, 14 book chapters, 240+ journal papers, 300+ conference publications, 16 invited \& keynote publications.
+His h-index is 86 and his number of citations is 41,000+ (Google Scholar).
 He was awarded 65+ competitive research grants, from the Australian Research Council, and numerous other Government, UWA and industry Research Grants.
-He successfully supervised 30+ PhD students to completion.
+He successfully supervised 45+ PhD students to completion.
 He won the Best Supervisor of the Year Award at QUT (1998), and received award for research supervision at UWA (2008 \& 2016) and Vice-Chancellor Award for mentorship (2016).
+He is also a Clarivate Highly Cited Researcher for 2025 (ranking among the top 0.1\% of scientists worldwide) and was recognised in The Australian's 2026 list of Australia's top 250 researchers, which highlights leading scholars across 250 research fields.
 He delivered conference tutorials at major conferences, including: IEEE Computer Vision and Pattern Recognition (CVPR 2016), Interspeech 2014, IEEE International Conference on Acoustics Speech and Signal Processing (ICASSP) and European Conference on Computer Vision (ECCV).
 He was also invited to give a Tutorial at an International Summer School on Deep Learning (DeepLearn 2017).
-He received Outstanding Paper Awards for his publications in \emph{IEEE Computational Intelligence Magazine} and the \emph{Proceedings of the IEEE}. \end{IEEEbiography}
+He received Outstanding Paper Awards for his publications in \emph{IEEE Computational Intelligence Magazine} and the \emph{Proceedings of the IEEE}. \end{IEEEbiography}\BioVSkip

 \begin{IEEEbiography}[{ }]{Farid Boussaid} received the M.S. and Ph.D. degrees in microelectronics from the National Institute of Applied Science, Toulouse, France, in 1996 and 1999, respectively.
 He joined Edith Cowan University, Perth, Australia, as a Post-Doctoral Research Fellow; and the Visual Information Processing Research Group, as a member, in 2000.
 He joined The University of Western Australia, Crawley, Australia, in 2005, where he is currently a Professor.
-His current research interests include smart CMOS sensors, computer vision, and machine learning. \end{IEEEbiography}
+His current research interests include smart CMOS sensors, computer vision, and machine learning. \end{IEEEbiography}\BioVSkip